srknzl/sqlElephant/README.md

 For all three folders:

 - First install dependencies with "npm install"
-- Then you can start the app with "npm start"
+- Then you can start the app with "npm start" for backend and bot, "npm run serve" for frontend

 Start order: